 Note: Students may reserve housing in D.C. for dates before and after the course dates.
 Students live and attend class at the Constance Milstein and Family Global Academic Center, which features seminar rooms, an auditorium, reading room, and student lounges and is located just blocks from the White House, the World Bank, and the Smithsonian museums.

 Most students reside within doubles in a residence hall; a limited number of singles are available.
 Students have access to kitchens with pots and pans within their suites.

 Students may check in to the residence hall on any Sunday before the course begins on June 18.
 The housing rate detailed in the Tuition and Fees section is calculated per week, and students pay the corresponding amount depending on their chosen move-in and move-out dates.

-You can learn more about summer housing in Washington D.C. here.
+Visit summer housing in Washington D.C. to learn more.

 The College of Arts and Science discounts CAS Summer Abroad tuition 33% to offset additional costs of study away.
 This discount is already calculated in the below rates.
 Fees, Housing and Insurance are required, and these rates are set by NYU.